Walking in the French Alps

 The French Alps is famous for walking and there are routes all over the Alps.
 We have focused on the undiscovered Southern French Alps for our walking in the French Alps holidays as there really is something for everyone.

-From the dramatic himalayan-like valley of Vagaudemar, 22km long dominated by 3000m+ glaciated peaks on either side, to the rolling alpine landscape of the Champsaur valley, within an hour of each other, the only limit is your imagination!
+From the dramatic Himalayan-like Valgaudemar Valley, 22km long dominated by 3000m+ glaciated peaks on either side, to the rolling alpine landscapes of the Champsaur Valley within an hour of each other, the only limit is your imagination!

-The Champsur valley is famed for it's 'bocage', the alpine farmer's system of hedgerows and fields.
-It the only remaining example in the Alps.
+The Champsaur Valley is famed for its unique 'bocage', the alpine farmer's system of hedgerows and fields.
+It the only such existing example in a mountainous environment.

-There is also the stunning limestone massif of Devoluy and the deep blue turquoise waters of the lakes of Serre Poncon and Lac du Sautet to compliment the mountain views.
+There is also the stunning limestone Dévoluy massif, not to mention the deep blue turquoise waters of the Serre-Ponçon and Sautet lakes to compliment the mountain views.

 Unusually for the Alps, there has never been any industry in this area, and as a result the area has become famous for its pure air and the diversity of flora and fauna that thrive on the mountain-sides and in the valleys.
 Every season has its own special charm.

 There's plenty of wildlife to look out for, including butterflies, marmots, chamois, ibex, wild boars, golden eagles and other birds of prey.
 There are also established wolf packs in the area and signs of lynx.
 There are thousands of different species of flowers including some favourites like blue gentians, orange lily, wild daffodils and over 60 species of orchid.